Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Experimental verification, neural interpretation, and statistical properties

-For the explicit entropy of the polylogarithmic exponential and the shifted-geometric exponential distributions see the \ref{APPENDIX_ENTROPY}.
+For the explicit entropy of the polylogarithmic exponential and the shifted-geometric exponential distributions, see \ref{APPENDIX_ENTROPY}.

+Second, the heat capacity is computed as follows.
+Let $\mathpzc{f} = \frac{1}{T}$ and $d \mathpzc{f} = -\frac{1}{T^2} d T$, where $T$ denotes a temperature parameter.
+Then, the heat capacity of both the polylogarithmic exponential distribution (with $m=1$) and the shifted-geometric distribution is computed as

+See \ref{APPENDIX_HEAT_CAPACITY} for the specific values of the normalization constant and its derivatives for the heat capacity of the polylogarithmic exponential and the shifted-geometric exponential distributions, as well as some limits with respect to $\mathpzc{f}$.

-The entropy of the polylogarithmic exponential distribution ($m=1$) is non-positive and a decreasing function of $\mathpzc{f}$ as can be seen at the left panel of Fig. \ref{fig:ENTROPY_HEAT_CAPACITY}.
+{Entropy and heat capacity of the polylogarithmic exponential and the shifted-geometric exponential distributions. \textbf{a} Entropy of both distributions as $\mathpzc{f}$ varies ($m=1$, $\tau=0.7$).\textbf{b} Heat capacity of both distributions as $\mathpzc{f}$ varies ($m=1$, $\tau=0.7$).
+Notice the empty point at $\mathpzc{f}=1$ for the heat capacity of the polylogarithmic model, where it is undetermined.} The entropy of the polylogarithmic exponential distribution ($m=1$) is non-positive and a decreasing function of $\mathpzc{f}$ as can be seen in Fig.~\ref{fig:ENTROPY_HEAT_CAPACITY}a.
 Such negative entropy is compatible with a neural system that promotes a high level of organization.
 On the other hand, the heat capacity increases with $\mathpzc{f}$ until a numerically found maximum at $\mathpzc{f}\approx 11.96$, after which it decreases until $\lim_{\mathpzc{f} \to \infty} C\left( \mathpzc{f} \right) = 1 $ (see \ref{APPENDIX_HEAT_CAPACITY}).
-Such limit can be intuitively observed in the right panel of Figure \ref{fig:ENTROPY_HEAT_CAPACITY}.
-At $\mathpzc{f}=1$ the heat capacity is undetermined (represented by an open circle in the right panel of Figure \ref{fig:ENTROPY_HEAT_CAPACITY} for $m=1$).
+Such a limit can be intuitively observed in Fig.~\ref{fig:ENTROPY_HEAT_CAPACITY}b.
+At $\mathpzc{f}=1$, the heat capacity is undetermined (represented by an open circle in Fig.~\ref{fig:ENTROPY_HEAT_CAPACITY}b for $m=1$).
+The result that the heat capacity is maximized at the finite $\mathpzc{f}$ indicates that the fluctuating regime can coexist with a certain level of sparseness.